Psycho-Oncology and Health-Related Quality of Life

 Funding: Oskar-Helene-Heim Foundation

-Study management: PD Dr. Friederike Kendel, Dr. Silke Burkert
+Study management: Prof. Dr. Friederike Kendel, Dr. Silke Burkert